TineVal/Data-Analysis-Portfolio/ReadMe.md

 SAMPLE DATA ANALYSIS
 Date : 20/10/2024
 Tools : Python(pandas, matplotlib)
+Dataset : Access the dataset in the repository

 Project Overview:
 Following an intensive and practical study of data analysis, this project is meant to test whether skills gained in this trained have been understood and can be applied with ease.